Seed Format

 custom seeds, developers can guide the fuzzer to explore paths and scenarios that might not be easily discovered through

 automated means.
-This, in turn, increases the overall coverage of the fuzzing campaign, ensuring that more potential
+This, in turn, increases the overall coverage of the fuzzing campaign.
+If you need to generate the

 utilize tools like cargo contract